Search

 Onychomycosis and Underlying Health Conditions

 Onychomycosis is startlingly common.
 The prevalence of conditions of onychomycosis is 20 percent in both Europe and East Asia, with that percentage only rising when advancing in age [1].
-It’s even more common in men than women, though there has yet to be scientific evidence that explains why [2].
+It’s even more common in men than in women, though there’s yet to be scientific evidence explaining why [2].

 Its widespread nature can also be attributed to genetics: one study found that children of people prone to onychomycosis are more likely to catch it [3].
-That’s only one of many invisible factors that can lead to toenail fungal infections, with other risk factors including diabetes, arterial disease, and neuropathy [4] or immunodeficient conditions like undergoing chemotherapy [5].
+That’s only one of many invisible factors that can lead to toenail fungal infections, including diabetes, arterial disease, and neuropathy [4], as well as immunodeficient conditions like chemotherapy [5].

 Diabetics or immunosuppressed individuals are even more susceptible to recurrence, potentially leading to years of continuous treatment.

 Something as simple as a stubbed toe or a badly clipped toenail can lead to a toenail fungal infection.
-One study found that contracting a fungal infection of the foot can potentially lead to lower limb cellulitis, a more advanced condition that can cause infections in the blood, joints, bones, and heart chamber [6].
-This is even more likely in diabetic or immunocompromised individuals.
+One study found that contracting a fungal infection of the foot can potentially lead to lower limb cellulitis, a more advanced condition that can cause infections in the blood, joints, bones, and heart chambers [6].
+This is even more likely in individuals with diabetes or an immunocompromised status.

-Onychomycosis is only one form of nail infection; untreated cases can develop into other types of infections harder to treat, such as psoriasis [7].
+Onychomycosis is only one form of nail infection; untreated cases can progress to other, harder-to-treat infections, such as psoriasis [7].

-The conditions for onychomycosis are ripe for those in sports environments: sweat in socks, damp shoes, overall humidity, shared spaces with other athletes, and nail trauma [8].
+The conditions for onychomycosis are ripe in sports environments: sweat in socks, damp shoes, high overall humidity, shared spaces with other athletes, and nail trauma [8].
 If you’re an athlete, you would want to be especially careful to avoid nail fungal infections.
-Once a nail infection has developed, it can drastically affect performance, especially if the infection becomes painful.
+Once a nail infection develops, it can significantly affect performance, especially if it becomes painful.

 How To Prevent Toenail Fungus

 Despite its prevalence, it is possible to avoid toenail fungus infections.
-Here’s how to avoid toenail fungus infections:
+Here’s how to prevent toenail fungus infections:

-• To start, you should ensure that the things that go near your feet are clean.
-Change your socks regularly, sanitize your nail scissors or clippers, and clean your feet.
+• To start, ensure the things near your feet are clean.
+Change your socks regularly, sanitise your nail scissors or clippers, and clean your feet.

-• Keeping your shoes hygienic is essential to preventing nail fungus.
-The solutions may not be as immediately obvious as laundering your socks.
+• Keeping your shoes clean and dry is essential to preventing nail fungus.
+The solutions may not be as immediately apparent as laundering your socks.
 One common suggestion is to alternate your footwear.
-Rotating between shoes allows the shoe to air out if stored in an open, dry setting.
+Rotating shoes allows them to air out when stored in an open, dry place.

 • Proper foot hygiene can also help you avoid toenail fungus.
 Make sure you scrub between your toes and wash your feet daily.
 Disinfect your shower and bath areas regularly to prevent any lingering spores from spreading.
 And don’t go barefoot in public places, especially shared areas like common showers!

-A good beginner step to avoid toenail fungus is to make sure you wear the correct socks and shoes.
-Absorbent socks can help prevent toenail fungus with moisture-wicking fabrics that keep the feet clean and dry even in humid conditions.
+A good first step to avoid toenail fungus is to wear the right socks and shoes.
+Absorbent socks can help prevent toenail fungus by using moisture-wicking fabrics that keep feet clean and dry, even in humid conditions.

-Wearing properly sized shoes will not only lead to greater comfort but also prevent fungus on nails.
-Shoes that are too small can lead to the repeated impact of the toenail against the shoe and keep in unwanted humidity.
+Wearing appropriately sized shoes not only promotes greater comfort but also helps prevent fungal nail infections.
+Shoes that are too small can lead to repeated impact of the toenail against the shoe and to unwanted humidity.
 The material of the shoe matters too.
-Wearing shoes with a breathable material greatly reduces your chance of a fungal infection compared to closed footwear like boots in humid and hot internal environments.
+Wearing shoes made of breathable material significantly reduces your risk of fungal infection compared to closed footwear, such as boots, in humid, hot indoor environments.

-For the extra mile in onychomycosis prevention, sprinkle an antifungal powder into your shoes to kill any potential spores dwelling inside.
+For the extra mile in onychomycosis prevention, sprinkle antifungal powder into your shoes to kill any potential spores that may be dwelling inside.

 But What Happens If You Already Have a Toenail Fungal Infection?